 The colour will look darker when wet and will dry up lighter.
 Make sure to stir well in the bucket both before you start and throughout the whole painting process to prevent pigments from sinking to the bottom as that can cause discolouration in the paint.

 Try and apply even pressure on your brush strokes, varying the pressure can give you an uneven colour as harder strokes can crush more pigments than lighter strokes.

 Work the wall in these sections in one go until you have covered the entire wall.
 We always recommend at least two layers since the second layer is usually where the magic happens in regards to getting the desired depth, effect and texture, but also to make sure you have full coverage on the wall.

 When finishing the first layer, normally it takes around 2-5 hours until you can start painting the second layer, this can vary and depends on the humidity and temperature in the room.
 Hot and dry rooms dry quicker than cold and damp rooms.
 Once the wall is dry, you can start painting the second layer.

 Once the wall is finished, you can expect a bit longer drying time for the second layer.

-Have in mind that Kalkpaints hardening time can take from 4-10 days to fully harden, this depends on the colour and environment.
+Keep in mind that Kalklitir's lime paint hardening time can take from 4-10 days to fully harden, this depends on the colour and environment.
 It also means that even though the colour looks dry and ready, it still has some time left to fully harden so treat it with extra care for the first couple of days.